khofstadter/bcmi.khofstadter.com/_posts/2019-10-26-neuromeditation-with-music.md

 - why is the performance shorter (20 min) than the tests?

 - how shall you listen to the soundscape?
-Shall you listen to the digital shamans (drums annd chakapa) or my live drumming or the other sounds?
+Shall you listen to the digital shamans (drums and chakapa) or my live drumming or the other sounds?

 - shall you watch the screen or not?

 - how much would you like me to explain before the performance about the mapping between EEG and sounds?
-If I explain everything, would that effect the way you listen?
+If I explain everything, would that affect the way you listen?
 Perhaps it won't help you to let go.

-- to deepen the meditation, I think you should focus you listenning on the static/monotone elements of the soundscape, the digital shaman drumming (speakers).
+- to deepen the meditation, I think you should focus you listening on the static/monotone elements of the soundscape, the digital shaman drumming (speakers).

 - eyes closed is prefered